Harkirat31/bounce123-repo/README.md

 3. Paths can be assigned to drivers and become visible in drivers mobile app.
 4. Deleveries orders can be uploaded through csv file
 5. Drivers can be created.

+FRONT END
+Implemented in React js
+State management library (Recoil.js) is used

 ![Deleviers](https://github.com/Harkirat31/bounce123-repo/assets/26318290/034814db-8af5-4f9b-9027-5c881a0d544f)